fendit/MP/UKCOVID-19 Dashboard/ReadMe.md

 1. Downloadable datatables for replications
 1. Source for the data and resources that are related to COVID-19 in UK
 1. Update history
+1. Search for comparing the daily and total confirmed cases among selected areas

 ### Suggestions
 1. Smartphone-user-friendly.
 (Perhaps using flexdashboard?)
+(Done in 1.0)
 1. News section such as what the recent news about COVID-19 in UK is.
-Possible adding a page that shows the tweets from public health departments
+Possible adding a page that shows the tweets from public health departments (Done in 1.0)
 1. Timeline section for viewing the timeline of COVID-19, such as when the first patient in UK was found, when the lockdown was implemented, what significant measures the government has made in what time etc

 ### References